software-fundamentals/WraithEngine3/documentation/report.md

 ### UML diagram before refactoring
 ![UML diagram before refactoring](./old_uml.png)

+Here we see the codependency between QueuedWindow and Window/GLFWWindow.
+GLFWWindow knows a lot about the internals of QueuedWindow, even though QueuedWindow is the one that's supposed to manage GLFWWindow.
+We also see that the implementation of a new window engine besides GLFW would introduce a lot of code duplication, since the behaviour of several methods, such as setName and setSize, are common across all window engines.

 ### UML diagram after refactoring
 ![UML diagram after refactoring](./new_uml.png)

+By adding AbstractDesktopWindow, we have, among other things, provided the implementation for common methods to avoid code duplication if a new window engine is added.
+We also see that the other new class, WindowCallback, handles the communication from the Window to the WindowManager.
+Notice that the confusing name QueuedWindow was changed to WindowManager.

 ## Test logs